sampscl/external_state/README.md

 - `get_ex_state/0` Get the current external state or nil if no init yet
 - `put_ex_state/1` Set the external state, returns the state or nil if no init yet
 - `merge_ex_state/1` Update the external state with values from the parameter, which can be a keyword list of keys and values or a map.
+Returns the updated state or nil if no init yet.

 If ExternalState is `use`d with `persist: true`, then the external state will remain valid after the process that calls `init_ex_state/0` exits.
 This